-Under no circumstances should the floor (or walls) of the soil archive room be either waxed, or have the use of wax strippers (NH4, ammonia) be used for the life of the soil archive.
-This is a requirement, and must be communicated to building managers, FCC, cleaning staff etc. Use of these materials can contaminate the entire archive.
+Under no circumstances should wax or wax strippers (NH4, ammonia) be used on the floor or walls of the soil archive room of for the life of the soil archive.
+This requirement must be communicated to building managers, FCC, cleaning staff, etc. Use of these materials can contaminate the entire archive.